Pilots in Asiana crash relied on automatic equipment for airspeed

 Referring to the instructor pilot, she said it was not until 200 feet that "he recognized the auto-throttles were not maintaining speed" and tried to abort the landing.
 Hersman had previously said that the plane had been at an altitude of 200 feet 16 seconds before crashing.

-Three of the four pilots on board were in the cockpit during the landing, although only two could see the runway, Hersman said, citing the interviews by investigators with the crew.
+Three of the four pilots on board were in the cabin during the landing, although only two could see the runway, Hersman said, citing the interviews by investigators with the crew.

 Hersman said an examination of the wreckage showed that the auto-throttle was "armed," but it was not clear if it had been properly engaged or had somehow failed before the plane slowed to a near-stall and hit the ground.
 "We need to understand a little better" how the auto-throttle is used, she said.